Bibek-Luitel/bibek-luitel.github.io/_news/announcement_16.md

 related_posts: false
 ---

-📚 Started ***doctoral program*** in educational leadership and administration at Texas A&M University-Corpus Christi.
+📚 Started the ***doctoral studies*** in Educational Leadership and Administration at Texas A&M University-Corpus Christi.